agabor/docs/_includes/ios/in-app-purchases.md

 ## Downloadable Purchases

 Many IAP products such as books and movies have associated content files that should be downloaded once the purchase is made.
-This is very simple to do with Parse:
+This is very simple to do with MSG:

 1. First, go to the web data browser and create a `Product` class,
 2. For each product, fill in the required metadata information and upload the content files: